subquery/subql/docs/create/mapping.md

 If a library is depends on any modules in **ESM** format, the virtual machine will **NOT** compile and return the outcome.

-## Specific substrate chain

-The custom types/interfaces from a specific substrate chain (other than polkadot/kusam) are usually difficult for the user to import and implement.
-And standard API injected from the sandbox is not support query or RPC call on specific module/method.

-However, the [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/) is the right tool to help us generate specific interfaces and decorate additional methods in the API.
+## Custom Substrate Chains

+SubQuery can be used on any Substrate-based chain, not just Polkadot or Kusama.
+However, due to sandbox limitations, we don't support external modules or methods and you do not receive type definitions from external JSON RPC calls.

+You can still use a custom Substrate-based chain, and we provide tools to importing types, interfaces, and additional methods automatically using [@polkadot/typegen](https://polkadot.js.org/docs/api/examples/promise/typegen/).

-Take a look at the example given in [kitty](https://github.com/subquery/subql-examples/tree/main/kitty).
-The instructions below will explain the integration process.
+In the following sections we use our [kitty example](https://github.com/subquery/subql-examples/tree/main/kitty) to explain the integration process.

 ### Preparation

 Create a new directory `api-interfaces` under the project `src` folder to store all required and generated files.
 We also create an `api-interfaces/kitties` directory as we want to add decoration in API from the `kitties` module.

 #### Metadata

-We need metadata to generate the actual API augmented endpoints.
-In the kitty example, we use an endpoint from a local test net, and it provides additional types.
+We need metadata to generate the actual API endpoints.
+In the kitty example, we use an endpoint from a local testnet, and it provides additional types.
-Follow the step in [Metadata setup](https://polkadot.js.org/docs/api/examples/promise/typegen#metadata-setup), to retrieve metadata from a node from its **HTTP**
+Follow the steps in [PolkadotJS metadata setup](https://polkadot.js.org/docs/api/examples/promise/typegen#metadata-setup) to retrieve a node's metadata from its **HTTP** endpoint.

 ```shell
 curl -H "Content-Type: application/json" -d '{"id":"1", "jsonrpc":"2.0", "method": "state_getMetadata", "params":[]}' http://localhost:9933
 ```

-or from a **Websocket** by use `websocat`:
+or from its **websocket** endpoint with help from [`websocat`](https://github.com/vi/websocat):

 ```shell
 //Install the websocat